 The safety and effectiveness of the transcatheter heart valves are also not known for patients who have:

 - An aortic heart valve that is not calcified, contains only one leaflet, has leaflets with large pieces of calcium that may block the vessels that supply blood to the heart or in which the main problem is that the valve leaks.

-- Previous prosthetic ring in any position.
+- Who have a prosthetic ring in the tricuspid position.

 - A heart that does not pump well, has thickening of the heart muscle, with or without blockage, unusual ultrasound images of the heart that could represent irregularities such as a blood clot, a diseased mitral valve that is calcified or leaking, or Gorlin syndrome, a condition that affects many areas of the body and increases the risk of developing various cancers and tumors.

 - Low white, red or platelet blood cell counts, or history of bleeding because the blood does not clot properly.

 - Diseased, abnormal, or irregularly shaped vessels leading to the heart.
 Vessels which are heavily diseased or too small for the delivery devices, or a large amount of calcification at the point of entry.